SocialCatalystLab/oya-db-script/README.md

 ## Overview

-This script automatically fetches spreadsheets from the Oya Provisio database on a daily basis and downloads them locally (for now).
+This script automatically fetches spreadsheets from the Oya Proviso database on a daily basis and downloads them locally (for now).
 Next step is uploading to Azure.

 ## Requirements